dabrahams/bbproto/README.markdown

    2011-04-17, `buildbot checkconfig` would do its work in a temporary *shallow copy* of the bot directory.
-That added a further restriction that the symbolic link be absolute and not relative, and complicated the use of submodules.]
+That added a further restriction that the symbolic link be absolute and not relative, and complicated the use of Python submodules.]
 Buildbot leaves its droppings in the bot directory and the source tree remains untouched.
 Buildbot could be improved by allowing the user to specify separate `--bot-directory=` and configuration file arguments on the `create-master` command line so that this symlink would be unneeded.

-2. **Modular code** implies the ability to use submodules.
+2. **Modular code** implies the ability to use Python submodules.
    That is currently complicated by goals 3 and 4 (see below).
 With respect to **flexible organization**, there may be modules we need to get into `sys.path` that aren't directly contained in the configuration directory.
-For example, I use a 3rd-party project as git submodule in one of my configurations, and it doesn't have a top-level `__init__.py` file.
+For example, I use a 3rd-party project as a git submodule in one of my configurations, and it doesn't have a top-level `__init__.py` file.
 Unfortunately, `master.cfg` isn't loaded as an ordinary module and so doesn't get a `__file__` attribute that we can use as the basis for modifications to `sys.path`.
 To make such modifications, `master.cfg` must immediately import a module in the same directory so it can reference its `__file__` (in this project, `master.py`).
 Buildbot could be improved by giving configuration files some reliable way to find out what directory they were loaded from.

 3. `buildbot reconfig` forces the master.cfg file to be reloaded, but if you made changes to other files, they won't be reloaded.
 In